pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

             - `_run-` is just a place holder for the run number that heudiconv fills in automatically.
             - The `bold` suffix indicates the type of functional file we are dealing with.

-        - Set up the field maps images, which go into the `fmap` folder.
-The previous anatomical and functional images are rather standard for fMRI experiments, the field maps can be very different and sometimes absent.
+        - Set up the field maps images which go into the `fmap` folder.
+The previous anatomical and functional images are rather standard for fMRI experiments, the field maps can be different and sometimes absent.

             ```python
             fmap_mag = create_key("sub-{subject}/fmap/sub-{subject}_acq-grefieldmapping_magnitude")